For all the promises of God in Him are yes, and in Him Amen, unto the glory of God by us. (2 Corinthians 1:20 NKJV)

 If you have lived any time at all, I feel safe in saying that at some point in your life, you have been on the receiving end of a broken promise.
 I know I have.
 Some broken promises are of little consequence – someone late for an appointment or cancelled a date.
 It’s annoying and sometimes hurts our feelings, but we go on relatively unscathed.
 But then, there are broken promises that cause deep scars, there’s no need to give you an example, you have your own story, your own painful memories.
 But, in spite of the pain, because we want to believe, we try to forgive and forget and find a way to trust again.
 It’s really kind of crazy how we take people at their word, even strangers, even though we have no foundation for doing so (politicians come immediately to mind).

-One more time, do you BELIEVE God?
-Before you answer, let me remind you that believing is like being pregnant – either you are or you aren’t, you either believe or you don’t, there is no sort of, or sometimes.
-Now some of you are saying “no”.
-Why not?
-When has God ever broken a promise?
+Question.
+Do you BELIEVE God?
 I understand, there are times and situations when you feel God let you down; your job, relationships, illness, maybe even death of a loved one; I’m pretty sure we’ve all felt let down at some point.
 But God didn’t break His promises.
 He has never promised there wouldn’t be suffering.
 But, what God does promise, is that whatever we go through, He will go with us.

 The LORD is my shepherd; I shall not want.
 He leads me in paths of righteousness for his name’s sake.